FedCampus/FedKit_demo_paper/draft1/outline.md

             - Training
 - Use Case: FedCampus
     - Describe the app
-    - How the app is deployed <!-- TODO: Apply. -->
+    - How the app is deployed
         - (Figure of the setup)

 ## Not Mentioned